andrewheberle/reconfy/README.md

 env FROM_THIS_ENV_VAR="came from an env var" reconfy --input ./input.yml --output ./output.yml
 ```

+Please note that the substitution of variables can be anywhere in a file or any type, not just the values in a YAML document.

 ## Command Line Options

 * `--input`: Input file to watch